harrietmturner/harrietmturner.github.io/_pages/cv.md

 ## Present appointment

-I am currently holding a postdoctoral research position at the University of Reading, funded by NERC under the 'Pushing the Frontiers' opportunity.
-The project is titled "Why have space weather forecasts not improved for over a decade?" and focuses on exploring the use of data assimilation in solar wind forecasting.
+I am currently a space weather scientist at the UK Met Office, working in the Space Weather Research group within the Satellite Applications and Nowcasting team.
+I started this position on 1st September 2025.

 ## Education